 - On the Integration tab click inside the Facebook App ID box and paste.

-- We recommend the Click-Through Attribution Lookback window remains set to 28 days to match with Facebook.
+We recommend the Click-Through Attribution Lookback window matches with Facebook's 1,7 or 28 days window

-- We recommend the View-Through Attribution Lookback window remains set to 1 day, again, to match with Facebook.
+- We recommend the View-Through Attribution Lookback window matches with Facebook's 1,7 or 28 days window

 - Press Save & Close.